More information on the Consumer Code can be found here.

 Who established the Code?

 The ARCO Consumer Code was developed and agreed by ARCO’s Members, who committed to be bound by a common set of operating standards.
-The Code was most recently reviewed and updated in 2024, and the updated Code has achieved Stage 1 approval of the Chartered Trading Standards Institute's Consumer Codes Approval Scheme, indicating that it meets the highest standards for consumer protection.
+The Code was most recently reviewed and updated in 2024, and the updated Code has now been approved under the Chartered Trading Standards Institute's Approved Code Scheme (May 2025), indicating that it meets the highest standards for consumer protection.

 Who does it cover?